-- Home button (provides access to the dashboard and shows the current configurations)
+- home button (provides access to the dashboard and shows the current configurations);

-- Views section (holds information about the unresolved tickets)
+- views section (holds information about the unresolved tickets);

-- Reporting section (delivers details about tickets, agents, customers, and the like)
+- reporting section (delivers details about tickets, agents, customers, and the like);

-- the last button will link you to the Admin homepage
+- the last button (will link you to the Admin homepage).

-Note: Zendesk has updated its DPA (data processing addendum) to provide its customers with contractual commitments regarding the compliance with applicable EU data protection law and implemented additional contractual provisions required by the GDPR.
+Note: Zendesk has updated its DPA (data processing addendum) to provide its customers with contractual commitments regarding compliance with applicable EU data protection law and implemented additional contractual provisions required by the GDPR.

 #1 Essential from $5 per agent/monthThere are three aspects when this plan might fulfill your needs, if:

-- you are launching customer service,
+- you are launching a customer service;

-- you have low ticket volumes
+- you have low ticket volumes;

 - the ticket volume isn’t enough for a dedicated support rep.

-- email and social media channels
+- email and social media channels;

-- basic help center (it includes FAQ)
+- basic help center (it includes FAQ);

-- website and mobile app integration
+- website and mobile app integration.

 #2 Team from $19 per agent/monthWhen you run a rather small company and have a steady stream of ticket volume, then this plan will be good for you.
 It offers:

-- business rules (trigger creation)
+- business rules (trigger creation);

-- performance dashboard (basic analytics with limited details and no option to customize)
+- performance dashboard (basic analytics with limited details and no option to customize);

-- third-party application integration
+- third-party application integration.

-- CSAT (customer satisfaction surveys and track support reps’ performance)
+- CSAT (customer satisfaction surveys and track support reps’ performance);

-- custom reports and dashboards
+- custom reports and dashboards;

-- multiple languages
+- multiple languages.

-#4 Enterprise from $99 per agent/monthIf you run medium or large size organization with complex customer service processes, then this plan is the right place to land.
+#4 Enterprise from $99 per agent/monthIf you run a medium or large size organization with complex customer service processes, then this plan is the right place to land.
 It includes:

-- agent roles (light agent, staff, team lead, or administrator, you can create custom roles)
+- agent roles (light agent, staff, team lead, or administrator, you can create custom roles);

-- multiple brands (customized help desks and contact forms managed from one location)
+- multiple brands (customized help desks and contact forms managed from one location);

-- multiple ticket forms
+- multiple ticket forms;

-- personalized Zendesk support during the platform launch
+- personalized Zendesk support during the platform launch;

-- satisfaction prediction (analyze data to predict customer satisfaction and detect successful action)
+- satisfaction prediction (analyze data to predict customer satisfaction and detect successful action).

 #5 Elite from $199 per agent/monthThe usual customers of this plan are the big companies and large enterprises.
 The peculiarities are the higher security and priority in support from Zendesk.
 It also comes with:

-- unlimited light agents (see and comment but can’t be assigned to the tickets)
+- unlimited light agents (see and comment but can’t be assigned to the tickets);

-- 99,9% uptime (thus, this uptime level is at all plans)
+- 99,9% uptime (thus, this uptime level is at all plans);

-- an hour service level objective (support agents will get the answer to their question from Zendesk within an hour)
+- an hour service level objective (support agents will get the answer to their question from Zendesk within an hour);

-- advanced encryption and security
+- advanced encryption and security;

-- data center location can be selected (in the US or the EU)
+- data center location can be selected (in the US or the EU).

 Zendesk vs. FreshdeskThe principal function of the help desk is to enhance the process of customer support, as well as make it more effective and timely.
 When comparing Freshdesk to Zendesk, each platform has some advantages and drawbacks.
 Here is a couple of features to illustrate the benefits of Zendesk: